Academic Council

 The Excellence in Research Award

-The Excellence in Research Award recognises outstanding scientific leadership, research mentoring, creative effort and major research accomplishments of a Canadian researcher (or research group).
+The Excellence in Research Award recognizes outstanding scientific leadership, research mentoring, creative effort and major research accomplishments of a Canadian researcher (or research group).
 The recipient of this award is invited to present at the SOGC Annual Clinical and Scientific Conference.

 The Mentorship Award